lytedev/lyte-theme/README.md

 # Lyte Theme

+Lyte is a minimal, aesthetically pleasing theme for Sublime Text.
+Don't believe me?
+Check it out.

 ![Lyte Theme clean][3]

 * **Font**: Consolas 9
 * **Color Scheme**: Lyte (included in this theme)

-Lyte is a minimal, aesthetically pleasing theme for Sublime Text 3.

 Lyte also contains a simple Python script for constructing .tmTheme syntax highlighting files.
 Hopefully soon it will also contain functionality for constructing .sublime-theme Sublime theme files!